Chrasts/python_data_challenge_task/challenge_task_description.md

 ### 3. Trading Strategy Optimization Scenario
 Assume:
-- You currently have CHF 100,000
+- You currently have EUR 100,000
 - You have access to historical share prices
 - You can perform historical buy or sell operations
 - You are limited to 3 transactions